What CARTA PhD Fellowship Programme (Africa) actually covers.

 What we checked, when we checked it.

-Scholar Africa runs a link-liveness check on every listing before it goes live.
-Five additional checks (contact, organisation, winners, third-party, manual review) are on the roadmap.
-CARTA PhD Fellowship Programme (Africa) currently scores 3.5/10.
+Scholar Africa runs a link-liveness check on every listing before it goes live and an admin manually reviews every scholarship submitted by providers.
+CARTA PhD Fellowship Programme (Africa) has been reviewed and verified by our team.
+Five deeper checks (contact, organisation, winners, third-party, formal audit) are on the roadmap.

 Verification details Click to expand